Judge Market LogoJudgeMarketUS

 If you are ready to dive in, here is a practical roadmap:

-Pick a platform that matches your interests.
-If you want to trade on current events, look at Polymarket or Kalshi.
-If you are interested in history, culture, and reputation, JudgeMarket is purpose-built for that.
+1. Pick a platform that matches your interests.
+If you want to trade on future events, look at Polymarket or Kalshi.
+If you are interested in the standing of real people — politicians, founders, athletes, artists, historical figures — JudgeMarket is purpose-built for that.

-Start with what you know.
+2. Start with what you know.
 Do not trade on topics you know nothing about.
 Your edge comes from your knowledge.
-If you are a history buff, trade historical figures.
-If you follow politics, trade political events.
+If you follow politics, trade politicians.
+If you follow tech, trade founders.
+If you love history, trade historical figures.

-Study the order book.
+4. Study the order book.
 Before placing any trade, look at the order book to understand where supply and demand sit.
-Our guide on how to read prediction market charts breaks this down in detail.
+Our guide on how to read reputation market charts breaks this down in detail.

 The Bigger Picture

-Prediction markets are more than a trading venue.
+Crowd-priced markets — prediction and reputation alike — are more than a trading venue.
 They are an information technology.
 They convert dispersed private knowledge into a public signal.
 They force honest assessment by attaching real stakes to beliefs.
 And they provide a constantly updated barometer of collective judgment.

 In a world of increasing polarization and information overload, that is a powerful tool.
-Whether you use prediction markets to make money, to sharpen your thinking, or simply to see what the world really believes, understanding how they work is one of the most valuable skills you can develop in 2026.
+Whether you use reputation markets to make money, to sharpen your thinking, or simply to see what the public really thinks about the figures who shape the world, understanding how they work is one of the most valuable skills you can develop in 2026.

-The question is no longer whether prediction markets matter.
+The question is no longer whether crowd-priced markets matter.
 They do.
 The question is how you will use them.

-Start trading on JudgeMarket — where history meets the market, and everyone gets to be the judge.
+Start trading on JudgeMarket — where public figures meet the market, and everyone gets to be the judge.